DEVA9N/FlexTimeMonitor/trunk/FlexTimeMonitor/FlexTimeMonitor/doc/Readme.txt

 1. About:
 --------------------------------------------------------------------------------

 This program keeps track of your work time.
-Once installed on your work PC it will log your working-day start and end.
-You can use it to keep track of your working hours per week and month or some other period of time.
+Once installed it will log your PCs' start and shutdown.
+With this data it can easily calculate your attendance.
+The results are shown as table.
+All entries may be modified and you may also add notes.

-It offers various informations about your recent working time.
-Just test it!
-Hint: you can select multiple entries.
+There is no voodoo going on.
+All data is stored in a simple xml file which can also be viewed and edited with your favorite text editor.
+Also it does only keep track of the start and end and will not bulge your system with megabytes of reboot logs.

+Complete control: you can either start it automatically (just copy a application link to your autostart folder) or manually every tim you like.
+So you can easily log  your efforts on some project.

 2. Install:
 --------------------------------------------------------------------------------
+Make a backup of your history and deinstall (important) any previous versions of Flex Time Monitor before proceeding.

 1. Unzip files
-2. Copy files to some place (e.g. C:\Programme\TimeManagerDlx)
-3. Create new link to TimeManagerDlx.exe
+2. Run setup.exe
-4. Copy this link to Autostart folder
+3. Copy "doc/Autostart FlexTimeMonitor" to autostart
-5. done
+4. done

-Now TMDlx will be started every time you start your computer.

 3. Usage:
 --------------------------------------------------------------------------------